 To complete any task in time first what we gave to decide the task.
-What is the task and in how much time we have to complete it.
+What is the task and how much time we have to complete it?
 And one more thing is you will always have to give up something in order to get something.
-We have fix 24 hours and we generally have many tasks to do.
+We have fixed 24 hours and we generally have many tasks to do.

-So first we have to decide on what task we want to do and what task we wont do, both are important otherwise while doing one task we will be keep on thinking of the other tasks which we are not doing.
-We have to make a clear decision before starting anything so that we can complete it in time.
-This clear decision help to be self discipline.
+So first we have to decide on what task we want to do and what task we won’t do, both are important otherwise while doing one task we will be kept on thinking of the other tasks which we are not doing.
+We have to make a clear decision before starting anything so that we can complete it on time.
+This clear decision help to be self-discipline.

 All you need to do here is write down your goal across the top of a sheet of paper.
 Then on the left side of the paper list the benefits of pursuing and achieving your goal.
 On the right side list the drawbacks.
 Nothing fancy.
 The point of this process is to make sure you bring all the negative aspects of your goal, and the pursuit of it, into clear focus.

-How to be self disciplined: Keep your eye on goal and make an action plan:
+How to be self disciplined : Keep your eye on the goal and make an action plan:

 Everybody wants to win, but not everybody wants to prepare to win.“ So, when you decide to make the trip, preparation is a necessary piece of luggage.

 - Look at your Goal Sheets and pick a goal.
 Do you want to work toward more than one goal?
 If the goals don’t conflict, no problem.
 But don’t overwhelm yourself by trying to do too much too soon.
-Every work require his own time to finish and that depend on our skills.
+Every work requires his own time to finish and that depends on our skills.
 So we need to estimate it right.

 - Choose a launch date when you want to begin action.

-Remember: Acknowledge Emotional mind, and Emotional mind will respond with cooperation rather than roadblocks.
-Also, remember that no matter what rewards you choose, you always need first to give yourself a hardy self-congratulations upon completing any action step, no matter how small.
+Remember: Acknowledge the Emotional mind, and the Emotional mind will respond with cooperation rather than roadblocks.
+Also, remember that no matter what rewards you choose, you always need first to give yourself hardy self-congratulations upon completing any action step, no matter how small.